backdrop-contrib/membership_entity/README.md

   * When a membership expires all users attached to the membership are given the expired role.
   * Keeps track of membership terms.
+  * Can be integrated with contrib module Rules to provide additional functionality.

 INSTALLATION
 ------------